BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_6_Creating_a_Segwit_Transaction.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Once upon a time, the Bitcoin heavens shook with the blocksize wars.
-Users were worried about scaling, fees were skyrocketing.
-The Bitcoin Core developers were reluctant to simply increase the blocksize, so they arrived upon another solution: SegWit, the Segregated Witness.
+Fees were skyrocketing, and users were worried about scaling.
+The Bitcoin Core developers were reluctant to simply increase the blocksize, but they came upon a compromise: SegWit, the Segregated Witness.
 Segregated Witness is a fancy way of saying "Separated Signature".
-It creates new sorts of addresses that remove signatures to the end of the transaction.
-By combining this with increased block sizes that only are visible to upgraded nodes, SegWit resolved the scaling problems for Bitcoin at the time (and also resolved a nasty malleability bug that made improved scaling with layer-2 protocols like Lightning unfeasible).
+It creates new sorts of transactions that remove signatures to the end of the transaction.
+By combining this with increased block sizes that only are visible to upgraded nodes, SegWit resolved the scaling problems for Bitcoin at the time (and also resolved a nasty malleability bug that had previously made even better scaling with layer-2 protocols like Lightning impractical).

 The catch?
-SegWit uses different addresses, some of which are compatible with older nodes, of some of which are not.
+SegWit uses different addresses, some of which are compatible with older nodes, and some of which are not.

 > :warning: **VERSION WARNING:** SegWit was introduced in BitCoin 0.16.0 with what was described at the time as "full support".
-With that said, there were some flaws in its integration with `bitcoin-cli` which prevented signing from working correctly on new P2SH-SegWit addresses.
-The non-backward-compatible Bech32 address was also introduced in Bitcoin 0.16.0 and made the default addresstype in Bitcoin 0.19.0.
+With that said, there were some flaws in its integration with `bitcoin-cli` at the time which prevented signing from working correctly on new P2SH-SegWit addresses.
+The non-backward-compatible Bech32 address was also introduced in Bitcoin 0.16.0 and was made the default addresstype in Bitcoin 0.19.0.
 All of this functionality should now fully work with regard to `bitcoin-cli` functions (and thus this tutorial).

-The catch comes in interacting with the wider world.
-Everyone should be able to send to a P2SH-SegWit address, because it was purposefully built to support backward compatibility by wrapping the SegWit functionality in a Bitcoin Script.
+> The catch comes in interacting with the wider world.
+Everyone should be able to send to a P2SH-SegWit address because it was purposefully built to support backward compatibility by wrapping the SegWit functionality in a Bitcoin Script.
 The same isn't true for Bech32 addresses: if someone tells you that they're unable to send to your Bech32 address, this is why, and you need to generate a `legacy` or P2SH-SegWit address for their usage.
-(Many sites, particularly exchanges, can also not generate or receive on SegWit addresses, particularly Bech32 addresses, but that's a whole different issue and doesn't affect your usage of them).
+(Many sites, particularly exchanges, can also not generate or receive on SegWit addresses, particularly Bech32 addresses, but that's a whole different issue and doesn't affect your usage of them.)

 ## Understand a SegWit Transaction

 In classic transactions, signature (witness) information was stored toward the middle of the transaction, while in SegWit transactions, it's at the bottom.
 This goes hand-in-hand with the blocksize increases that were introduced in the SegWit upgrade.
 The blocksize was increased from 1M to a variable amount based on how many SegWit transactions are in a block, starting as low as 1M (no SegWit transactions) and going as high as 4M (all SegWit transactions).
 This variable sized was created to accomodate classic nodes, so that everything remains backward compatible.
-If a classic node sees a SegWit tranaction, it throws out the witness information (resulting in a smaller sized block, under the old 1M limit), while if a new node sees a SegWit transaction, it keeps the witness information (resulting in a larger sizde block, up to the new 4M limit).
+If a classic node sees a SegWit tranaction, it throws out the witness information (resulting in a smaller sized block, under the old 1M limit), while if a new node sees a SegWit transaction, it keeps the witness information (resulting in a larger sized block, up to the new 4M limit).

-So that's the what and how og SegWit transactions.
+So that's the what and how of SegWit transactions.
 Not that you need to know any of it to use them.
 Most transactions on the BitCoin network are now SegWit.
 They're what you're going to natively use for more transactions and receipts of money.
 The details are no more relevant at this point than the details of how most of Bitcoin works.

 ## Create a SegWit Address